This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

-What are the different types of rowing machines?
-There are four main types of rowing machines:
+What makes an indoor rower different is how it creates resistance.
+There are four main types of indoor rowing machine:

-Air rowers don’t really have a way to change the resistance level.
-The way the resistance changes is by rowing faster.
+The way the resistance changes the most is by rowing faster.
 If you go faster the fan blade has to spin faster which creates extra resistance.
+Because air resistance isn’t linear but is progressive, this gets really tough when you’re pushing yourself hard and rowing fast.
+There is pretty much unlimited resistance available.

 The good thing is that this type of resistance always matches your capabilities.
 If you go slower, the resistance becomes lower, if you go faster the resistance goes up.
 This is similar to what you would experience in the water.